themosis/documentation/routing.md

 If you define a route from a plugin similar to one of your application routes, the route coming from the plugin will have precedence over the one declared into the root `web.php` file.

-Finally we also authorise routes definitions from the theme's `routes.php` file.
+Finally, we also authorise routes definitions from the theme's `routes.php` file.
 Any route defined into the theme has precedence over plugin routes and application routes.

 > We do not recommend to write routes inside your theme but in a scenario where you need to override a route defined by a plugin, you can use the theme's `routes.php` file to define such route.

 WordPress routes
 ----------------

 In addition to custom routes, the Themosis framework provides a way to define WordPress routes.
-Those "special" routes are based on the [WordPress template conditional tags](https://codex.wordpress.org/Conditional_Tags).
+Those "special" routes are based on the [WordPress template conditional tags](https://developer.wordpress.org/themes/basics/conditional-tags/).

 Each WordPress route works by providing a condition instead of a URI.
 You can find below a list of "condition" terms the framework provides based on WordPress core functions.
 For example, the condition `home` refers to the WordPress `is_home()` function, the `page` condition to the `is_page()` function and so on...